hap-server/hap-server/README.md

 interface, storing historical data and configuring automations in the web interface are not supported yet.

 It includes a plugin system to add accessories, accessory configuration, authentication and options for automations.
-All Homebridge plugins are supported and work with the web interface but cannot be added to additional HAP bridges.
+All Homebridge plugins are supported.

 ![Screenshot](assets/screenshot-layout-1.png)